-The entire world is adopting clean energy as nations strive to make the world a cleaner place.
+The world is adopting (or at least talking about) green energy as nations strive to make the earth a cleaner place.

-Daqin Railway Stock: Positioned for Now and the Future
+Daqin Railway Stock: Positioned for the Future

-The main source of Daqin’s income is its 653km rail network from the coal mining center of Datong to the port city of Qinhuongdao.
+Currently, the major source of Daqin’s income is its 653km rail network from the coal mining center of Datong to the port city of Qinhuongdao.
 It’s responsible for transporting over 500 million tons of coal.

-Not only did the volume of coal which Daqin transports increase from just 20 million tons in 1995 to 200 tons in 2005… but Daqin uses the monopoly it has to its advantage, gradually increasing their fees over time.
+Not only did the volume of coal Daqin transports increase from just 20 million tons in 1995 to 200 tons in 2005… but Daqin uses the monopoly it has to its advantage, gradually increasing their fees over time.

 China Needs Coal, It’s That Simple

-Daqin’s low P/E ratio of under 10, strong dividend yield of above 5%, healthy ROE/ROA, and a growth model supported by economic fundamentals, Daqin Railway stock is a great way to invest in China’s rise.
+Daqin’s low P/E ratio below 10.00, strong dividend yield above 5.00%, healthy ROE/ROA, and growth model supported by economic fundamentals make the stock a great way to invest in China’s rise and a recommended buy.